quist00/carpentries.org/pages/welcome-tip-sheet.md

 ## Questions

-If you have questions, please get in touch with our Core Team by [email](mailto:team@carpentries.org) or [join our Director of Community for office hours](https://pad.carpentries.org/director-of-community-office-hours).
+If you have questions, please contact our Core Team by [email](mailto:team@carpentries.org).
 We are here for you as you begin your journey with our organisation.
 Welcome!

 ## Citation and Re-use